GeorgeSedhom0/ProgressTracker/readme.md

     - make a pull request

 ### i really feel like this could be a nice web app so if you need to use it feel free to do so

+### usage

+- Just press on the add progress button once everyday
+- you can see what you did by hovering over the squares
+- you can backup and restore your progress by clicking on the backup adn restore button